KamillaToberia/python-challenge/README.md

 -Copy the relative path to read the CSV file,

--Skip the header and print the CSV file to make sur it works and analyze the data,
+-Print the header of the Columm,

 -Calculate the total of months,